djeada/CMake-Examples/src/Subdirectories/README.md

-Project with subdirectories, each with individual CMakeList.txt file.
+The project is divided into subdirectories, each with its own CMakeList.txt file.